 But when I'm taking photos with a camera that doesn't have a tiny sensor I'm typically using the Sony RX100 IV, an amazing little point and shoot that, through the PlayMemories app, can create a Wi-Fi Direct connection to my phone and transfer photos quickly and painlessly.
 The UI is pretty terrible, but it gets the job done, and makes it really easy to cheat at Instagram.

 I'm also going to take this moment to lament the lack of great third-party camera apps on Android.
 Unlike on iOS, there isn't a vast selection of well-made, nicely-designed camera apps in the Play Store.
-Sure, there are fairly good ones like Open Camera, Manual Camera and Camera FV-5, but Google's lack of a robust camera API puts the onus on phone manufacturers to develop their own drivers and apps.
+Sure, there are fairly good ones like Open Camera (opens in new tab), Manual Camera (opens in new tab) and Camera FV-5 (opens in new tab), but Google's lack of a robust camera API puts the onus on phone manufacturers to develop their own drivers and apps.
 And while most, like Samsung, Huawei, LG and HTC, do a pretty great job, it would be nice to have some more choice.

 We know you all love to take pictures and we've seen some incredible shots from our community.
 Share your secrets with everyone in the comments!